joel-st/lnurl-auth-for-wordpress/readme.txt

 == LNURL Auth ==

-LNURL auth login is a specific type of LNURL authentication process that is used to log a user into a third-party service using their Lightning account.
+Overall, LNURL Auth login is a convenient and secure way for users of the Lightning Network to log into third-party services using their Lightning accounts.
+It allows users to easily and securely log into services without needing to create separate accounts or handle sensitive information.
 This process typically involves the user scanning a LNURL with their Lightning wallet app.

-Overall, LNURL auth login is a convenient and secure way for users of the Lightning Network to log into third-party services using their Lightning accounts.
-It allows users to easily and securely log into services without needing to create separate accounts or handle sensitive information.

 Read the specs here: https://github.com/lnurl/luds/blob/luds/04.md